yukonta/EasyStyle/README.md

 # EasyStyle
-The style-transfering Telegram-bot
+The style-transfering Telegram-bot.

-This program implements the telegram-bot which transfers style online from the Style Image to the Content Image online and and gives out the Styled Image.
+This program implements the telegram-bot which transfers style online from the Style Image to the Content Image and and gives out the Styled Image.
 You have to prepare two images - the Content Image and the Style Image in order to send them to the telegram-bot during user-dialog.

 Before running the program the next set of libraries must be insalled: